-Non-CO2 forcings are preferentially set to zero.
-Alternatively, you may include non-CO2 forcings in run 1 to 3, but keep non-CO2 forcing constant after 2010 at the level of year 2010.
+Non-CO2 forcings and land use are preferentially included in run 1 to 3; keep non-CO2 forcing and land use area constant after 2010 at the level of year 2010.
 A suitable set of forcing is provided by the EMIC Intercomparison Project (http://climate.uvic.ca/EMICAR5/forcing).